Human Development (journal)

+Human Development is a bimonthly peer-reviewed scientific journal published by Karger Publishers.
+Established in 1958 as Vita Humana by Hans Thomae, the journal was published under the name Human Development from 1965.

+Scope

-Human Development is a quarterly peer-reviewed scientific journal covering all aspects of human development, particularly developmental psychology.
+Human Development covers all aspects of human development, particularly developmental psychology.
 Its scope includes disparate disciplines such as anthropology, biology, education, psychology, and sociology, among others.
-The journal is published by Karger Publishers (Basel).
-The journal is the official journal of the Jean Piaget Society.
-The current editor is Susan Rivera (University of California, Davis).
-According to the Journal Citation Reports, the journal has a 2019 impact factor of 1.893.

-Aims and scope

-Distinguished by its international recognition since 1958, Human Development publishes theoretical contributions and integrative reviews of lines of research in psychological development within conceptual, historical, and methodological frameworks.
+Human Development publishes theoretical and metatheoretical contributions and integrative reviews of lines of research in psychological development within conceptual, historical, and methodological frameworks.
 Contributions serve to raise theoretical issues, flesh out interesting and potentially powerful ideas, and differentiate key constructs.
 Contributions come primarily from developmental psychology but are welcome from other relevant disciplines.